-BIO 211 Anatomy and Physiology I 4
+BIO 211 Anatomy & Physiology I 4

 A systematic study of human anatomy and physiology including the histology, gross anatomy and organ-level physiology of the integumentary, skeletal, muscular, and nervous systems.
 While the course is open to any student, it is primarily designed to give students entering the allied health fields a strong background in human structure and function.
 Three hours of lecture and three hours of laboratory per week.
+Prerequisite: BIO 121 or equivalent

-BIO 212 Anatomy and Physiology II 4
+BIO 212 Anatomy & Physiology II

-A continuation of Human Anatomy and Physiology I which includes the histological and gross anatomy and organ-level physiology of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
+A continuation of Human Anatomy and Physiology I which includes the histological and gross anatomy and organlevel physiology of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.